DrewCarlson/mobius.kt/README.md

 _(Source: [Concepts > Mobius Loop](https://github.com/spotify/mobius/wiki/Concepts/53777574e070e168f2c3bdebc1be544edfcee2cf#mobius-loop))_

-By combining this concept with Kotlin's MPP features, kotlin-mobius allows you to write and test all of your pure functions (application and/or business logic) in Kotlin and deploy it everywhere.
+By combining this concept with Kotlin's MPP features, mobius.kt allows you to write and test all of your pure functions (application and/or business logic) in Kotlin and deploy it everywhere.
 This leaves impure functions to the native platform, which can be written in their primary language (Js, Java, Objective-c/Swift) or in Kotlin!

 ## Samples